Robeco QI Long/Short Dynamic Duration DH CHF

 Lodewijk van der Linden

 The fund's duration policy is driven by the outcomes of our proprietary quantitative duration model.
-At the end of August, the model predicts rising yields for US and German bonds, driven by the inflation, valuation, trend and low-risk variables.
-The model was neutral for Japanese bonds, mainly due to the more favorable score on the valuation variable.
+At the end of October, the model predicts rising yields for German bonds, mainly driven by the valuation, trend, monetary policy and low-risk variables, despite positive signals for bonds from the economic growth variable.
+The model was neutral for US and Japanese bonds, mainly due to more favorable scores on the valuation and monetary policy variables.